With so many different rugs on the market, how do you choose the best one?

 Canvas rugs are still popular and are hard wearing and well priced.
 The waterproofing performance of the canvas horse rug is much less than synthetic rugs and will deteriorate over time however there are many reproofing products available from the saddlery that will restore weatherproofing to some degree.
 We prefer to call these rugs showerproof only as compared to synthetic rugs this is a more accurate description.
-Canvas will withstand a light shower but no more, if waterproof performance is important to you then we would strongly reccomend using a synthetic fabric horse rug from our range.
+Canvas will withstand a light shower but no more, if waterproof performance is important to you then we would strongly recommend using a synthetic fabric horse rug from our range.

 Synthetic horse rugs are generally available in polyester and nylon and blends of polyester and nylon.
 Rugs are available in 600 denier fabric up to 1680 denier fabric.
 The denier rating refers to the thickness of the thread, the higher the denier rating the thicker the thread and the thicker and more durable the fabric but also the more expensive the fabric.

-Ballistic nylon, which is the material used to make the outer layer of bullet-proof vests, is increasingly used for turnout rugs.
+Ballistic nylon, which is the material used to make the outer layer of bulletproof vests, is increasingly used for turnout rugs.
 GoHorse sells the Pindar rug in 1680 denier ballistic nylon and it is extremely tough fabric.

 None of these materials are naturally waterproof enough for outdoor use, so they have to be chemically proofed with an internal coating to provide waterproof and breathable performance.
 A breathable hydrophilic proofing allows moisture to evaporate away from the horse's coat and out of the rug.